 As countries differ regarding legislation on marijuana, online cannabis actors strive to align their goals with shifting the industry toward new edges, where critical decision-making and analytical findings meet.
 This is one of the reasons why Uppy was born, claims Morim: “In Canada, nobody will tell you which strains to go for.
 Today, there’s no solution to allow you to find the right product for you.
 That’s the main motivation we had to build Uppy.”

 Uppy app is the perfect embodiment of what machine learning, AI, and a data-oriented cannabis app can bring to the marijuana industry—to improve patient’s conditions and provide clear insights about medical marijuana.

 Morim concludes, “Human intelligence, machine intelligence: we come to the same conclusion.
 That’s something we envision to see in the future.”

-What’s next for the marijuana business and online apps
+What’s next for Cannabis Smartphone apps

 The technological developments within the cannabis industry are a driving force that not only brings accurate information or services to consumers but will also help the sector create smarter solutions.
 There’s no sign of slowing down as the industry stepped into new areas of technological insights around machine learning and AI.
-Cannabis apps are bringing new consumer behavioral shifts that boost the industry’s increasing growth.
+Cannabis smartphone apps are bringing new consumer behavioral shifts that boost the industry’s increasing growth.